-A submersible wort chiller is a spiral of copper tubing.
+A submersible wort chiller is a spiral of copper or stainless steel tubing.
 This tubing is submerged in the wort and cold water is run through it.
 Heat from the wort transfers to the cold water and is carried out.
 The speed of cooling and the eventual temperature the wort reaches depends on the temperature of the cooling water.

 You can speed chilling by gently whirlpooling the wort.
 If the submersible wort chiller is left undisturbed, the wort next to the copper coils will quickly cool.
 However, the wort farther away from the coils will cool much more slowly.
 The wort will move somewhat in that cold wort will sink and warmer wort will rise.
 But, starting a whirlpool will greatly enhance the amount of hot wort passing by the copper coils and greatly enhance your cooling rate.

-If you move your submersible wort chiller in a circular motion, you will start the wort moving.
+If you move the submersible wort chiller in a circular motion, you will start the wort moving.
 As the wort moves by the cool chiller, it cools.
 Hot wort is prone to hot-side aeration, so try not to agitate it unduly.
 Induce a slow, steady swirling motion by moving the wort chiller in a circle.
 Repeat this motion every five minutes.